Wouldn't it be great if your bank account paid more than a grand total of 0% in interest?

 - Research cryptocurrencies that can be staked.
 You'll need a Proof-of-Stake coin or a DeFi token that has staking.

 - Create the right crypto wallet.
 Some Proof-of-Stake cryptocurrencies require their own wallets.
-DeFi tokens on Ethereum or other EVM networks need a non-custodial wallet.
+DeFi tokens on Ethereum or other EVM networks — Zerion Wallet would be the perfect fit.

 - Purchase the coin you choose.
 You can buy your crypto on one of the centralized or decentralized exchanges (DEXs).
 If you prefer decentralized exchanges, then Zerion can help you find the best price across DEXs.